jrouly/sbt-artifactory/README.md

 By default, the plugin will anticipate the repository names `ivy-{snapshot|release}-local` and `maven-{snapshot|release}-local` based on the value of `publishMavenStyle`.

-If these don't work for you, you can override the settings
+If these don't work for you, you can override the settings.
 ```sbt
 artifactorySnapshotRepository := "sbt-snapshot"
 artifactoryReleaseRepository := "sbt-release"